mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-06"></a>
 [Back to top](#top)
 ## GA-06 -- Rep. Lucy McBath (D) -- [Wikipedia](https://en.wikipedia.org/wiki/GA-06)
-## Committees
-Lucy McBath is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019